 Well there is elements to the film with Enter The Void, like in the way its an interpretation of a psychedelic point of view, how someone who is stoned and has an altered state of perception.
 In the case with Climax, even if the characters are drugged against their will,I didn’t want to do any visual or sound effects to reproduce the feeling you are having when you’re on drugs.
 I thought it would be funny it do it the other way, like shoot almost documentary style with long cuts, the drugs and alcohol experienced, how its seen from the outside.
 Like how it all shows and not how it feels.

-It does capture perhaps most people’s experience of drugs taken in some dingy/ dirty night club or a rave.
+It capture a lot people’s early experiences, well mine at least, of drugs taken in some dingy/ dirty night club or a rave.

 What was the interest in this particular story?